1993-1997 Toyota Corolla (US-Spec): transmissions, driveshafts, and axles

 As in the previous model, a low noise, vibration resistant drive shaft was used.
 A tripod type CVJ (Constant Velocity Joint) was fitted on the differential side and a Rzeppa type CVJ was fitted on the wheel side.

-The front axle (left) had the same basic construction and operation as the previous model.
+The front axle (above) had the same basic construction and operation as the previous model.
 It also used a double-row angular ball bearing with low rolling resistance.